justinhunt/moodle-mod_newmodule/README.txt

 backup/moodle2
 classes/task

-Copy the folder to your [Moodle Site Dir]/mod directory
+Copy the folder to your [Moodle program dir]/mod directory

 Install as usual.